CRCM-T-ALL-grp/CD9/scRNAseq/README.md

 ## Overview

-This repository contains the code and resources used to analyze scRNA-seq datasets.
+This repository contains the code used to analyze scRNA-seq datasets.
+It focuses on downstream statistical analysis and visualization starting from count matrices.

 The analysis is divided into two main steps:
-1. Generation of a curated Seurat object from raw scRNA-seq data and firts analysis.
+1. Generation of a curated Seurat object from raw scRNA-seq data and firts analysis
 2. Downstream analysis and visualization based on this curated object

 ## Analysis workflow

-### Step 1 – Data integration and subsetting (Seurat v4)
+### Step 1 - `scRNAseq_part1.Rmd`

-The first step of the analysis was performed using Seurat v4 and consists of:
-- Merging multiple scRNA-seq datasets
-- Subsetting cells and genes of interest
-- Applying quality control and filtering criteria

-This step produces a curated Seurat R object that serves as the input for all subsequent analyses.

 > [!WARNING]
 > The original Docker container used for this step is not available.
 As a result, exact reproduction of the UMAP coordinates is not guaranteed.